Get the job done with a pro

 When you create a survey, you choose an audience to associate it with.
 Responses are collected in that audience, and people who opt in are added as subscribed contacts.
 Check out these ideas for inspiration on how to use surveys.

 - Click Audience, then click Surveys.

 - Click Create Survey.

 To add content to your survey, follow these steps.

 - Choose a section type based on whether you want respondents to use Radio Buttons, Checkboxes, a Range, or an Open Text box.
 You can also add an Introduction, ask for Email or Contact Information, or include Content Blocks.

 Here are some more details about each option.

-- Radio Buttons Create a multiple choice question that allows only one answer.
-Enter answers in the text field and hit Enter or Return to add more answers.
-Toggle on the "Other" option slider to let users fill in their own answer for the last answer choice.
+Creates a multiple choice question that allows only 1 answer.
+Enter an option in the text field, then hit Enter or Return to add more options.
+Toggle on the Toggle Other Option slider to let respondents fill in their own answer for the last answer choice.

-Create a multiple choice question that allows multiple answers.
-Enter answers in the text field and hit Enter or Return to add more answers.
-Toggle on the "Other" option slider to let users fill in their own answer for the last answer choice.
+Creates a multiple choice question that allows multiple answers.
+Enter an option in the text field, then hit Enter or Return to add more options.
+Toggle on the Toggle Other Option slider to let respondents fill in their own answer for the last answer choice.

 - Open Text